 Each type of FIRE has its pros and cons and comes down to balancing money and work.

-- Coast FIRE is accumulating enough money to stop contributing and still reach FIRE in the future
+- Coast FIRE is having enough invested to stop contributing and still reach FIRE in the future.

-- Barista FIRE is having enough money to retire early, while still working a part-time job for additional income and health insurance
+- Barista FIRE is working part-time for supplemental income or health insurance.

-- Traditional FIRE is accumulating 25 times your annual expenses and retiring early using the 4% rule
+- Traditional FIRE is retiring early after accumulating 25 times your annual expenses.

-Having these options for FIRE gives us options to pursue the type that best matches our lifestyle goals.
+This gives us options to pursue the type of FIRE that best matches our lifestyle goals.